madtrick/piwpew-bot/README.md

 ### Game arena

-The arena is the game happens.
+The arena is where the game takes place.
 Bots can move freely within the boundaries of the arena.

 Positions in the arena are returned as a pair of coordinates `(x, y)`.
 These coordinates are relative to the origin of the arena in the bottom left corner (`(0,0)`).
 Moving to the right from the origin increases the `x` coordinate.
 Moving up from the origin increases the `y` coordinate.